Tarrom/Fast-Gradient-Sign-Perturbation/README.md

         loss = loss_object(input_label, prediction)
      # Get the gradients of the loss w.r.t to the input image.
     gradient = tape.gradient(loss, input_image)
-  # Get the sign of the gradients to create the perturbation
+    #Get the sign of the gradients to generate the perturbation
     signed_grad = tf.sign(gradient)

     return signed_grad